 It is a truly exciting thing to be involved in your child’s spiritual journey.
 The fact that you are reading this is proof that you are genuinely invested in your child’s spiritual future.
 Ensuring your child is well cared for in terms of physical and emotional provision is certainly important.
-However, the greatest contribution you can make to your child’s well being is instilling a fervent love for Jesus Christ.
+However, the greatest contribution you can make to a child’s well being is leading a child to Christ and instilling a fervent love for Jesus Christ.
 But how does this happen?
-What steps must a parent take in order to lead their child to Christ?
+What steps must a parent take for leading a child to Christ?
 How can you ensure that what happens at church is a supplement and not a replacement for spiritual guidance at home?

 You are the X-Factor.
 Being an X-Factor means that you are a special piece of your child’s spiritual puzzle.
 You hold an almost irresistible influence over how your children will develop spiritually.
 Here are a few self-examination questions for you: